ragavvenkatesan/models/research/compression/distillation/README.md

 ## ImageNet
+Imagenet is not written at the moment.
+I will add soon.

 ### Setup
 To begin, you will need to download the ImageNet dataset and convert it to TFRecord format.
 Follow along with the [Inception guide](https://github.com/tensorflow/models/tree/master/research/inception#getting-started) in order to prepare the dataset.